keplr32b/trustrail/README.md

 6. Go to **Resolve & Verdict** and click **Resolve** - either party can call this.
 Wait for consensus; the verdict and, if funded, the actual GEN settlement will appear.

-This is exactly how **Case 2 (insurance claim)** documented below was produced, end-to-end, from the live app.
+This is exactly how **Case 2 (insurance claim)** documented above was produced, end-to-end, from the live app.

 ## Automated tests